 • Located in Townsville, Queensland

-Further information about these exciting and challenging opportunities is outlined in the Candidate Information Pack which is available to download on our website www.aims.gov.au/employment.
-If, after reviewing the Candidate Information Pack, you believe that your qualifications, experience, and professional capabilities will enable you to successfully deliver the position responsibilities, we would be very interested in hearing from you.
+Further information about this exciting and challenging opportunity is outlined in the Candidate Information Pack which is available to download from our website www.aims.gov.au.
+If, after reviewing the position description included in the Candidate Information Pack, you believe that your qualifications, experience and professional capabilities will enable you to successfully the deliver the position responsibilities, we would be very interested in hearing from you.

 Shortlisted applicants may be asked to complete a personal outlook analysis questionnaire using the Birkman Method.

-Position enquiries can be directed to Recruitment on email@example.com.
+Position enquiries can be directed to Dr Line Bay on email@example.com.